 With a will, much of the cost of estate planning and administration occurs after your passing, while with a living trust much of the cost is incurred upon creation of the trust.
 Although the combined cost of creating a will and probating your estate can be higher than the cost of paying for a living trust, time-value of money considerations may substantially compensate for this discrepancy.

-2. Durable Healthcare Power of Attorney or Living Will
+2. Durable Healthcare Power of Attorney and/or Living Will

 Most of us appreciate the life-saving procedures that modern medicine can provide.
 However, there are certain circumstances in which you may not want your life extended.
 In order to limit life-saving efforts taken on your behalf, you can use either a living will or a durable healthcare power of attorney, or both.